Carver County Historical Society: History

-The Carver County Historical Society was originally founded in Mayer, Minnesota by Otto Dietrich Sell (1875-1960), a resident of Laketown Township.
+The Carver County Historical Society was originally founded in Mayer, Minnesota by Otto Dietrich Sell (1875–1960), a resident of Laketown Township.
 Sell was the son of German American immigrants and a businessman in the textile industry.
 In April, 1940 Sell called for an organizational meeting and chartered the first historical society in Carver County with a total of 32 members.
 The mission statement of the society was to collect and preserve the history of Carver County and Minnesota, later the addition of Minnesota was dropped.
 The charter was ratified by the Carver County Board of Commissioners on December 12, 1940.

 The CCHS began with one object housed on the second floor of the public school in Mayer.
-With the collection growing and desiring a central location, the CCHS moved its collection to the Waconia High School in July of 1944.
+With the collection growing and desiring a central location, the CCHS moved its collection to the Waconia High School in July 1944.
 By 1947, the collection again had to be moved due to lack of space.
 This time it moved into two large rooms on the second floor of the Waconia City Hall.

 As the CCHS grew, so did the desire for a permanent home.
 A grass roots effort began to build the Society a home which would also house the Waconia Veterans Administration.
 On July 14, 1959, the Carver County Commissioners approved the erection of the “Carver County Memorial Building”.
 O.D.
 Sell did not live to see the building open, as he died on March 2, 1960.
 His son, Elmer Sell oversaw the move and construction of the new facility where the museum still stands today.